 As with cushioning, choosing a toebox shape comes down to your preference, and there is a wide range of toebox shapes and sizes from which to choose.
 Some runners prefer a more trim fit in the front of the shoe, while others want their toes to relax and splay out.
 Runners with high arches might prefer a roomier toebox, like the Altra Paradigm 7, to accommodate their higher volume foot.
 The key is to ensure that whatever shoe style you choose, you have enough room in the front for your toes to wiggle and fully lengthen.

-In this guide, the Brooks Adrenaline GTS 23, Nike Structure 25, and Saucony Guide 17 all have a fairly traditional toebox that’s not especially narrow or wide.
-The On Cloudflyer 4 and New Balance Fresh Foam X 860v14 have slightly wider toe boxes but are still within a moderate size range.
+In this guide, the Brooks Adrenaline GTS 23, Nike Structure 25, and Saucony Guide 18 have a fairly traditional toebox that’s not especially narrow or wide.
+The New Balance Fresh Foam X 860v14 has a slightly wider toebox but is still within a moderate size range.
 The Altra Paradigm 7 has a wide toebox.
 Altra, in general, is known for offering shoes with a particularly wide toebox that allows feet to relax and for toes to spread out comfortably.

 Why You Should Trust Us

-At least two runners tested each shoe, many more than that, to get various opinions from different runners.
-Our testing team consisted of runners who regularly use stability shoes and those who normally would trend towards a more neutral shoe.
-We tested stability shoes alongside shoe options for our best road running shoes and best cushioned road running shoes guide, and our testers were able to compare them to many different types of shoes simultaneously.
+At least two runners tested each shoe, and some shoes were tested by many more people than that, to get various opinions from different runners.
+Our testing team consisted of runners who regularly use stability shoes and those who typically would trend toward a more neutral shoe.
+We tested stability shoes alongside other shoe options for our best road running shoes and best cushioned running shoes guides, and our testers were able to compare them to many different types of shoes simultaneously.

 Our testing team stays attentive to new stability road running shoes entering the market, testing them to see if they perform as well as our current favorites.